ricekot/ricekot.github.io/about.md

 # Hi there.

 My name is Akshath Kothari.
-I'm currently a first-year student at BITS, Pilani, pursuing an M.Sc. degree in Biological Sciences.
+I'm currently a first-year student at BITS, Pilani, pursuing an M.Sc. degree in Mathematics.
 I hope to be able to study for a Bachelor's degree in Computer Science as well by the end of this academic year.

 I like studying both science and liberal arts subjects.
 It is in my mission statement to improve myself and to learn as much as I can while minimising the time I spend doing other, non-productive things.